HonglingLei/Augmented-Reality-with-Planar-Homographies/README.md

 # Augmented Reality with Planar Homographies
 In this project, I conducted real-time image and video AR projections through interest point matching and homography estimation.
 The first step was to find point correspondences with the FAST detector and BRIEF descriptor.
 Then I estimated homography between the images using the eight-point algorithm.
 With the computed homography, I'd be able to warp/project an image to the targeted location.
+Since this is a class assignment, my code is not published on GitHub.

 ## Image warping
 My code was tested with the following example.
 A homography was computed between the Computer Vision textbook cover (grey template) and the actual textbook on the table.
 Below is the matched interest points between the template and target images.